-‘How do you know if you have dry eyes’ is one of the most commonly asked questions when your eyes lack adequate lubrication, they can feel dry and uncomfortable.
-The eye often become red, swollen and itchy – with other mild symptoms affecting them and leading to discomfort.
+‘How do you know if you have dry eyes’ is one of the most commonly asked questions when your eyes lack adequate lubrication and feel dry and uncomfortable.
+The eye often becomes red, swollen and itchy – with other mild symptoms affecting them and leading to discomfort.

 Dry eyes usually affect both eyes, and symptoms can come and go frequently or can be experienced for prolonged amounts of time.
 Symptoms such as these are understandably irritating and in some cases affecting an individual’s quality of life.
 Find out more about the most common symptoms and causes of dry eyes.

 Most Common Causes of Dry Eyes

 An optician will be able to tell you if you have dry eyes, but here are some of the warning signs you can spot yourself:

 - Tired eyes

 - Inability to wear contact lenses

 - Struggling when driving at night

 - Irritation and pain

 - Swollen eyes